 These are value or growth funds that are equity dominated.

 These funds seek to provide capital appreciation over time and are suitable for investors with a moderately high-risk appetite and investors who have a long-term investment horizon.

-Some of the funds that you should explore are – mid-cap and small-cap funds.
+Some of the funds that you should explore are – large, mid-cap and small-cap funds.

 While it is not a great option for investment, you should explore it from the risk-free angle.

-If you have any high-cost borrowing such as house loan, credit card, car loan or any personal loan, try to repay the highest borrowing first.
+If you have any high-cost borrowing such as home loan, credit card, car loan or any personal loan, try to repay the highest borrowing first.

 This should help you ease the interest burden subsequently.